panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 `LeftHandSideExpression` expression can be replaced with anything that stands on the left side of an assignment expression.

-In the previous examples, `LeftHandSideExpression` was `const products` and `const [index, product]`.
+In the previous examples, `LeftHandSideExpression` was a variable declaration `const products` and even a destructuring `const [index, product]`.

-This is what gives the ability to destructure the iterated item in place.
+So, the syntax of `for...of` enables the destructuring of the iterated item.

-For example, let's iterate over an array of objects, and destructure the iterated object:
+Let's iterate over an array of objects, extracting the property `name` of each one:

 ```javascript{6}
 const persons = [